lacygoill/vim-snippets/UltiSnips/README/ulti.md

     (?123:text:other text)

-This reads as follows:  if the group `123` has matched,  replace it with `text`, otherwise just insert `other text`.
+This reads as follows:  if the group `123` has matched,  replace it with `text`, otherwise replace whatever has matched with `other text`.

 The latter is optional  and if not provided defaults to an  empty string, so you can write: